 Are you ready to step into the world of Ari Welkom?
 Get comfortable as we navigate his compelling journey of musical inspiration, personal transformation, and spirituality.
-In our latest episode of The Sober Curator, we sat down with Ari and discussed everything from his musical heroes to his latest projects.
+In our latest episode of the Sober Curator Podcast, we sat down with Ari and discussed everything from his musical heroes to his latest projects.
 This is not just any podcast episode; it’s an invitation to explore a life transformed by sobriety and creativity.

 Musical Inspirations and Artistry